What Is Tension-Type Headache?

 Tension-type headache (TTH) is the most common type of primary headache, affecting up to 80% of the population at some point in life.
 It is characterized by bilateral, pressing or tightening pain, of mild to moderate intensity, without the typical associated symptoms of migraine (nausea, severe vomiting, marked photophobia).

-Despite its high prevalence, tension-type headache is frequently underestimated by both patients and healthcare professionals.
-When it becomes chronic (15 or more days per month), it can be as disabling as migraine, generating a significant impact on productivity and quality of life.
+Despite its high prevalence, tension-type headache is often underestimated by patients and clinicians alike.
+When it becomes chronic (15 or more days per month), it can be as disabling as migraine, significantly affecting productivity and quality of life.

-The name "tension-type" reflects the old belief that the pain resulted exclusively from muscular tension.
-Today we know that the mechanisms are more complex, involving sensitization of peripheral and central nociceptive pathways, in addition to myofascial factors.
+The name "tension-type" reflects the old belief that the pain came solely from muscular tension.
+We now know the mechanisms are more complex, involving sensitization of peripheral and central nociceptive pathways, in addition to myofascial factors.

 Most Common